-Administration provided two tuition rate increase scenarios on April 30 to the student led Tuition and Fees Strategy Committee (TFSC), prior to the close of the legislative session.
+As noted in our original submission, administration provided two tuition rate increase scenarios on April 30 to the student led Tuition and Fees Strategy Committee (TFSC), prior to the close of the legislative session.
 If the 2.5% salary COLA was passed by the legislature the University proposed a 3.7% rate increase and without the salary plan the proposed tuition rate was 2.1%.
 The TFSC overwhelmingly supported the university's recommendation and its plan to invest back into the University with the additional funding.
-With the additional funding provided by the Legislature, the University is using these state appropriations to lower the tuition rate increase down to 3.1%.
+With the increased funding provided by the Legislature, the University used these state appropriations to lower the original tuition rate increase down to 3.1%.